pmean/build-website/text/00/strata.md

 > **You can use a stratified sample only when you know which subjects
 > belong to which strata prior to data collection**.
 If you only find
 > out information about the strata during the interview or testing of
-> subjects, then you can\'t control the selection of subjects in
+> subjects, then you can't control the selection of subjects in
 > advance.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with general help resources.
 You can also browse for pages similar to this one at [Category: Research designs](../category/ResearchDesigns.html).